Disgraced US Air Force officers were set up, Stasi documents show decades later

-When the car came to a stop on Dec.
+When the car came to a stop across the road on Dec.
 29, 1979, Air Force Lt.
 Col. James Tonge, his passenger, called to him to move the car to the shoulder.
 But Burhans sat frozen, except for his trembling hands.

 It was as if he’d been “hit in the head with an ax at the slaughterhouse,” Tonge would later tell U.S. investigators in a sworn statement.